 After use in the data center's evaporative cooling system, wastewater is transported to Cory Wride Memorial Park.
 The infrastructure constructed for the project includes two new reservoirs with a total capacity of 50 million gallons, a pump station with 5 pumps to facilitate water transport, and 19,500 feet of PVC conveyance pipe.
-Project construction was completed in 2021 and reuse is expected to begin in 2022, with monitoring and maintenance handled by the City following completion.
+Project construction was completed in 2021.
+Following some required operational updates in 2022, this project is expected to start generating volumetric water benefits in 2023.
+Monitoring and maintenance are handled by the City.
 The volumetric benefit will be based on the volume of reused wastewater provided to the City each year by Meta's Eagle Mountain data center for irrigation.